yatiphyo/DCA2MC/README.md

 ## 2. How to measure model checking time

-You can measure how much time it taken by running the `test-command.sh` file where the start and end time are recorded.
+You can measure how much time it taken by running the `test-command.sh` file.

 `./test-command`